-The duration of study in ICE can be for any amount of time, rest of lesson, whole morning/afternoon or remainder of day.
+The duration of study in ICE can be for any amount of time, rest of lesson, mainly whole morning or rest of day.
 That decision can be taken only by the VP/Principal.
 It is critical that the classroom teacher completes SIMS asap after the incident.
-A call to be made home by the Pastoral Leader.
+A call to be made home by the Pastoral Leader or ICE member of staff.